hossam26644/RGT/README.md

 * file reader parses fastq files and extracts the reads:
   * it searches for the flanking sequences and extract reads from between these flanks
   * flanking sequence match is identified when a sequence has a [hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of one or zero with the flank
+  * when there is no upstream flank found (if uyser specified a start flank) the whole read is discarded
+  * if the user specidfies to discard reads when there is no down stream flank.. and no down stream flank is found: guess what, the read is discarded
+  * The percentage of the discarded reads is calculated and the sample is flagged if this percentage is greater than a threshold identified by the user (or default value set by the software)